Cooking with Mamma C

 What to serve with it

-We love the Italian braciole sauce ladled over pasta.
-We eat the pasta first, then have the sliced braciole with more sauce.
+We love the sauce ladled over pasta.
+We eat that first, then enjoy the sliced braciole with more sauce.

-This is a fantastic meal that's perfect for Sunday dinner or the holidays.
-Whether you make this braciole recipe in the Instant Pot or on the stove, I hope you love it as much as we do!
+This is a fantastic meal.
+Whether you make this braciole recipe on the stove or in the Instant Pot, I hope you love it as much as we do!

 More recipes like this